 1. I don’t want them to see too many jobs in the past few years.
 I might be seen as a job hopper.

 2. I don’t want them to see a job history that don’t look like a good fit with the job opening.

 3. I don’t want them to see recent jobs in my history that seem well below the level of the job opening, such as some temp jobs.

 So job seekers struggle to decide whether recent temp jobs help to fill the gap (to solve #1) or if a reviewer would see temp jobs as a mistake (taking a temp job vs. holding out for a real job).

 Should I consider temp jobs if things get difficult?

 I guess the first question is “should I take a temp job if things get difficult”?
 My answer to that is you do what’s necessary to take care of your family.
 I’d like to always say “never take a bad job or job offer“.
 Of course, you should avoid settling for something below you.
 But taking temp jobs can be a good solution for some.

 A friend of mine took a job at Walgreens so that he could have insurance coverage for his family.
 Would you ever do that?

-Here’s what I think you can put on your resume or LinkedIn profile:
+Here are the types of temp jobs I think you can put on your resume or LinkedIn profile: